 Purpose: The summer reading program supports our conviction that a student’s vocabulary and power of expression improve with reading.
 The English department is providing this book list, which is continually reviewed and updated to provide appropriate reading and to stimulate interest in reading for all students.

-Reading and Writing Requirement: Choose ONE book to read from the Summer Reading List and complete the Summer Reading Graphic Organizer.
-In September you will participate in a Socratic seminar and writing assignment related to this book.
-These assignments and your graphic organizer will be part of your first quarter grade.
-Please bring the graphic organizer (and a copy of the book, if possible) to class on the day that you will complete the summer reading assessments.
+Reading and Writing Requirement: Choose ONE book to read from the Summer Reading List and complete the Summer Reading Graphic Organizer (shared in June via your 7th grade ELA teacher’s Google Classroom.
+If you did not receive a copy, email Ms. Cox at firstname.lastname@example.org).
+In September you will participate in a group discussion and assessment related to this book.
+These assessments and your graphic organizer will be part of your first quarter grade.
+Please bring the graphic organizer (and a copy of the book, if possible) to class on the day that you will complete the summer reading assessment.

 Extra Credit – For extra credit, read a second book from this list and complete a second Summer Reading Graphic Organizer.
 You will be asked to participate in two Socratic seminars